gene-git/ssl-mgr/README.rst

   For example, given 45 certs renew with 10 days to expiry and 90 certs with 30 days, a cert with expiration in between 45 and 90 would use a renew days target that is linearly interpolated between 10 and 30 days.

-**7.6.0**

-* Fixes an issue where a 45 day cert with original days to expiration less than 45, (e.g. 44.5) was renewing with 5 days remaining instead of 10 days remaining.
-This was happening as the code was using the renewal target for 10 certs instead of 45 day certs.

-* Self and Local signed certs: Remove outdated 90 floor on cert expiration.

-* Add type support for post quantum mldsa, mlkem to avoid type check warnings.
-  Were not using this types, but they are supported by python cryptography.

-* Add .nvchecker.toml file (pkgctl version check)

-* Modify the check script for pycodestyle leading to couple small style changes in code.

 ********
 Overview